Yemen: Customs, Traditions, and More

 • ‘aseeT عَصِيْد: it is a porridge-like but much thicker so that it could be eaten by hands.
 The flour used is sorghum or millet or a mixture of both.
 Yellow and red sorghum is considered more delicious and nutritious than the white.
 It could be eaten with consommé soup, organic ghee, boiled milk and ghee, or honey.

 • bint aSSaHn بْنْت الصَّحْن: it is basically a pastry made of white flour, eggs, and (organic) ghee that is covered with a sprinkle of black seed and most importantly (local) Yemeni honey.
-It is eaten on especial occasions, such weddings, important social gatherings, especial days, such as Fridays and Eids.
+Customarily, it is eaten on especial occasions, such as weddings; important social gatherings; and special days, such as Fridays and Eids.

 • بِاسم (بِسْم) الله bism illah ‘by/in the name of Allah,’ said by all when they start eating.